-Over the past year, many Clara Barton employees not only struggled to find available daycare for their children, but were unsuccessful at even landing on a waiting list, as most daycare waitlists in the area are already full.
-This issue prompted Jim Blackwell, CEO/President of Clara Barton Hospital to begin detailed conversations about childcare options with Debbie Stephens, Program Administrator at GPS Kids Club in Hoisington – who also has experience running an in-home daycare.
+Over the past year, many Clara Barton employees not only struggled to find available daycare for their children but were unsuccessful at even landing on a waiting list, as most daycare waitlists in the area are already full.
+This issue prompted Jim Blackwell, CEO/President of Clara Barton Medical Center to begin detailed conversations about childcare options with Debbie Stephens, Program Administrator at GPS Kids Club in Hoisington – who also has experience running an in-home daycare.

 Prior to conversations with Clara Barton, Stephens and the GPS Kids Club staff had already begun exploring options to alleviate the shortage, but ran into many roadblocks along the way due to the many regulations that must be met in order to open a learning center.

 “After several attempts to license the GPS Kids Club current facility for infants through preschool age children, the strict fire codes made this prospect impossible,” said Stephens.
 “Building a new facility would be the only alternative, which unfortunately would cost in excess of 1.4 million dollars, with an expected timeline of 2-5 years.”

 It is a goal of GPS Kids Club to someday open a learning center, but that long-term goal won’t help the current childcare shortage.

 So what is the solution you might ask?

 “Group daycare homes,” said Stephens.
 “The licensing requirements for a group daycare home are far less stringent than a daycare center, allowing an expedited process.
 However, spaces in a group daycare home are limited to 8-12 children, depending on the number of infants in care.”

 After many discussions between Clara Barton and GPS, the opportunity arose to purchase a house located just behind the hospital for use as a daycare exclusively for Clara Barton employees.
 Clara Barton closed on the property in March, and provided the improvements needed to turn the house into a fully functioning daycare.